Can I Choose Adoption if I Am Pregnant and Addicted?

 - You can still have a relationship with your child.
-By choosing an open adoption, you’ll be able to watch your child grow into a happy, healthy adult, and have as much contact with him or her as the two of you wish, according to the adoption plan you create.
+By choosing an open adoption, you’ll be able to watch your child grow up with a loving family, and you can have as much contact with him or her as the two of you wish, according to the adoption plan you create.

 For more information about pursuing adoption if you are pregnant and addicted to drugs, please call American Adoptions at 1-800-ADOPTION for a free, anonymous consult.